Liwiec: Course

-The river flows in the plains of Southern Podlaskie Voivodeship and central Masovian Voivodeship.
-It is 142 kilometres long and drains 2763 square kilometres of watershed.
+The Liwiec flows in the plains of Southern Podlaskie Voivodeship and central Masovian Voivodeship.
+It is 142 kilometres long and drains 2,763 square kilometres of watershed.

-Its source is located to the north-west of Międzyrzec Podlaski near Siedlce and crosses Wyszków, Liw, Węgrów, and Stara Wieś.
+The source of the Liwiec is located to the north-west of Międzyrzec Podlaski near Siedlce and crosses Wyszków, Liw, Węgrów, and Stara Wieś.

 Its lower estuary and confluence with the Bug River is located near the towns of Wyszków and Kamieńczyk.

 It has a Natura 2000 EU Special Protection Area region.